VernierST/godirect-examples/py/readme.md

 # Getting Started with Python

-If you are new to Python, you may want to visit our [Go Direct FAQ page](./godirect-py-faqs.md) for some tips and troubleshooting ideas.
+If you are new to Python, you may want to visit our [Go Direct® FAQ page](./godirect-py-faqs.md) for some tips and troubleshooting ideas.

 ## Install Python 3